nicholas-long/environment/tagindex/script.md

 - [20230928173645](/zet/20230928173645/README.md) live ssh perimeter defense script with colorized login attempts and shodan lookup
 - [20230928174503](/zet/20230928174503/README.md) script to automatically generate headings and markdown for displaying code files as snippets
 - [20230928175049](/zet/20230928175049/README.md) pwntools template binary exploit script
+- [20230928185603](/zet/20230928185603/README.md) script to print the content of markdown text within the heading level of a particular line
+- [20230928185944](/zet/20230928185944/README.md) script to package up program and debian dependencies a tar to install on a remote target machine